Butlin's Memorabilia Website

 Southleigh Holiday Villiage

-This camp has a history dating back to 1924 when W.J.
-Brown (General Secretary of Civil Service for the Clerical Association).
-As the association did not get involved with the camps financially, he would raise money to build the camps and run them as civil service camps.
-However, in 1946, the camps would be sold to Warner's holiday camps.
+This camp has a history that goes back to 1924, when W.J.
+Brown, who was the General Secretary of the Civil Service for the Clerical Association, initiated it.
+Since the association did not provide financial support for the camps, he took it upon himself to raise funds to construct and operate them as civil service camps.
+However, in 1946, the camps were sold to Warner's holiday camps.

 Woodside Bay